alecthomas/participle/README.md

 <a id="markdown-limitations" name="limitations"></a>
 ## Limitations

-Participle parsers are recursive descent.
+Participle parsers are LL(k).
 Among other things, this means that they do not support left recursion.

-There is an experimental lookahead option for using precomputed lookahead tables for disambiguation.
-You can enable this with the parser option `participle.UseLookahead()`.
+The default value of K is 1 but this can be controlled with `participle.UseLookahead(k)`.

 Left recursion must be eliminated by restructuring your grammar.